ProAccess/MakeMyHOAok/HOA Cert Program.md

 Let's take the example of California.
 Even with one of the most progressive legislative environments in the country and model legislation protecting HOA members, the above vulnerabilities remain.

-In the case of California, I propose that ECHO, CAI, CACM and other community association-oriented education institutions advocate for state legislation described herein, to enable a program that would *incent members to participate on their associations' boards, and to seek to educate themselves* as directors and for boards to encourage directors' education.
+I propose that ECHO (Educational Community of Homeowners), CAI (Community Associations Institute)and other community association-oriented education institutions advocate for state legislation described herein to enable a program that would *incent members to participate on their associations' boards, and to seek to educate themselves* as directors and for boards to encourage directors' education.
 (See [*Summary of state legislation required to enable program*](#summary_of_state_legislation).)

 <a name="competence_program"></a>